exonum/exonum-doc/src/architecture/transactions.md

 ### Purity

-Purity means that the transaction could be serialized (i.e. at least all methods `verify`, `execute` and `info` could be applied) no matter the blockchain state (but the result of such methods application could depend on blockchain state).
+The purity means that the `verify` method of transactions does not depend on the blockchain state.
+And it is true by design.

 ### Sequential consistency